cilynx/rtl88x2bu/README.md

 ### Unknown Symbol Errors

 Some users reported problems due to `Unknown symbol in module`.
+A likely cause of this is that the cfg80211 module is not present in the Kernel.
+You can fix this by running it:

+    sudo modprobe cfg80211

-This can be caused by old deployments of the driver still being present in the systems directories.
-One solution reported was to forcefully remove all old driver
+Another reported cause was that old deployments of the driver were still present in the system directories.
+One reported solution was to forcibly remove all old driver modules. **This is a drastic measure.
+It may prevent you from using other external WiFi adapters.** See [this issue](https://github.com/cilynx/rtl88x2bu/issues/249) for more information.

-modules:
+If you want to proceed anyways, you can run the following commands:

     sudo dkms remove rtl88x2bu/5.8.7.4 --all
     find /lib/modules -name cfg80211.ko -ls
     sudo rm -f /lib/modules/*/updates/net/wireless/cfg80211.ko

-This can also be caused by cfg80211 module not being present in the kernel.
-You can remedy this by running:

-    sudo modprobe cfg80211

 ### Linux 5.18+ and RTW88 Driver